Cardiovascular

 61% lower rate of Device-related Reintervention

-Real-World AVEIR AR Atrial LP vs. Single Chamber Atrial TVP
+AVEIR AR Atrial LP vs. Dual Chamber TVP

 Evidence Data3